dkhor2003/3D_Modeler/README.md

 2. **Arrow Buttons** &rarr; There is an :arrow_up: and :arrow_down: button on the bottom right of the screen.
 Hitting the :arrow_up: button will increase the resolution of your model, and hitting the :arrow_down: button will decrease the resolution of your model.
 The maximum resolution that can be achieved is 100 and the minimum resolution that can be achieved is 3.

-3. **Texture Buttons** &rarr; There are 4 texture buttons (buttons with fancy image mapped to them), one of which is a button (the button with "No Texture" on it) for removing the texture on the model.
+3. **Texture Buttons** &rarr; There are 4 texture buttons (buttons with fancy image mapped to them), one of which is a button (the button with **No Texture** on it) for removing the texture on the model.
 Otherwise, clicking on other texture buttons will apply the image on the button onto the model.

 4. **Range Buttons** (only available when modeling terrain objects) &rarr; There are two range buttons, one for the u-degree and one for the v-degree.
 Each range has a :heavy_plus_sign: and :heavy_minus_sign: button associated with it to increase or decrease the corresponding degree.
 U-degree range has an `X` label for it and v-degree has a `Y` label for it.
 The number of degree will be determined by the number of white strips.